HenrikHorpedal1/TI-89-scripts-for-Modelling-and-Simulation/README.md

 - The lagrange equation of motion will be displayed on the I/O screen, but because of limited space the equations will be saved as lagr_lst in memory for better viewing on the home screen.

-Note: If your T or V equations start with a minus sign you have to use `(-)` istead of `-` on "the first minus"
+Note: If your T or V equations start with a minus sign you have to use `(-)` istead of `-` on "the first minus".

+Note: assumes no external forces, but can be added with `genforce()` afterwards.

 ## Constrained Lagrange equation of motion
 after calling `constlag()`